aseprite/docs/workspace.md

 # Workspace

-You should be familiar with the names of the window elements:
+You should become familiar with these window elements:

 <img src="/docs/workspace/screen.png" alt="Workspace Screenshot" class="xN" />